September gives us a chance to miss the summer before it’s gone.

 ♦If you have a cold frame, planting lettuce seeds throughout the month can give you a respectable crop of winter greens.
 Look out for an old duvet or comforter at thrift stores for insulating your frame on cold nights.

 ♦Bulbs, bulbs, bulbs.
-At this time of year you can get a very respectably sized daffodil or allium from large chains and independent nurseries, but if you are looking for a specialty snowdrop, you’ll need to get that order in very very quickly.
+At this time of year you can get a respectably-sized daffodil or allium from large chains and independent nurseries, but if you are looking for a specialty snowdrop, you’ll need to get that order in very very quickly.
 Like yesterday.

 ♦Great month of the year to build.
-A shed, a coop, a deck, a fence, a….well you name it.
+A shed, a coop, a deck, a fence, a pavilion (as mentioned above).
 After the winter has had a good go at beating the heck out of pressure treated wood with wind and rain, you’ll be able to stain it in the spring.
 Always give treated wood at least six months before staining.

 ♦If you have a lawn and wish to feed it, now is the time to do so.
 Re-seeding or sowing a new lawn is also a good job for cooler September days.